aica-technology/api/schemas/component-descriptions/README.md

 CLion 2022 only supports up to JSON Schema version 7 and not the newest draft 2020-12, which provides some additional complex validation logic.
 For this reason, certain conditional validation will not be provided in the IDE.
-It is therefore recommended to use the [validation script](../validate.sh) for a final check of the description validity.